kbali1/cse15l-lab-reports/LabReport3.md

     $ grep -c "increased" rr74.txt
       28

 The line above counts how many times the string "increased" appear in a line and counts those lines.
+It then returns the count.
 It doesn't matter if the string is "increased" or "increasedly".
 As long as the string has the word "increased" in it, it counts that line.

     $ grep -c "the" rr74.txt
       102

 The command above counts how many times "the" apears in the text file.
-It also counts the the lines with the string "there" or any other string that contains the string "the."
+It also counts the the lines with the string "there" or any other string that contains the string "the".

 ### 3. grep -v string filename
 cite: https://www.geeksforgeeks.org/grep-command-in-unixlinux/

+The command line `grep -v` returns lines that do not contain the string.

-    `$ grep -v "the" working_for_Free.txt
+    $ grep -v "the" working_for_Free.txt
         Working for Free Pays Off for Caring Lawyer Bruce Zucker chooses to provide pro bono legal aid to poor tenants over more prestigious work, and it has become his life's